Adelaide

 Located on the St. Vincent Gulf, Adelaide is the capital of and the largest city by population in South Australia.
 It has approximately 1,368,209 inhabitants in the city proper as of 2021.
 The Adelaide metropolitan area (Adelaide GCCSA) comprised 1,387,290 residents as of the 2021 Australian Bureau of Statistics Estimate.

 Adelaide's rapid transit network consists of two light rail services, a modern tramway service, and a bus rapid transit line.
-It also has six regional rail/commuter rail lines.
+It also has seven regional rail/commuter rail lines.

 Glenelg Tram